nigelaukland/s3-astrofy-cv/src/content/blog/APIGateway.md

 ![API Gateway stage mappings.](/images/STAGES.png)

-5. And lastly a configuration of Route53 to map the domain `api.nigelaukland.com` to the API Gateway provided gateway URL.
+5. And lastly a configuration of Route 53 to map the domain `api.nigelaukland.com` to the API Gateway provided gateway URL.